Ideas for Finding Real Estate Investments for Your IRA

-So you want to purchase real estate in your IRA account?
-Most people do not even know that you can do this.
-Yes, you can, and for the right person, it can be an excellent investment.
+Most people do not realize that you can purchase and own real estate in your IRA.
+You can, and for the right person, it can be an excellent investment.
 Why buy real estate in your retirement account?
 I would say there are three reasons.
 First, diversification away from stocks and bonds gives your portfolio an asset that traditionally holds its value over time and has the opportunity to appreciate.
 Secondly, you understand and want to be involved in the management of the rental property.
 Real estate is not like a stock.
 It requires love and care to make it grow.
 Third, the opportunity for the annual income and the gain on sale to be tax-free.
 All gains inside an IRA account are tax-free.

 The first thing you need if you want to purchase real estate in an IRA is to understand what a Self-Directed IRA is.
 Ordinary IRA custodians (like the big brokerage houses) are not interested or equipped to hold real estate in your IRA.
 They don’t offer real estate as an IRA option because